 As you see, some of these breads can be simple and some can be taken to quite complex levels.
 As a rule of thumb – keep the bread simple if the meal is complex.
 Stuffed and filled breads or dosa are best served on their own as meals in themselves.

-This cookbook has recipes for all the breads mentioned above.
+This cookbook has a section with recipes for most of the breads mentioned above.